 Greta arrived on the Netlfix platform on November 12th, 2020.
 Mother of Movies watched the film in theatres back in 2019.
 The Greta movie trailer leaves little to the imagination and I highly recommend not watching it prior.
-I hate when a film trailer gives the whole film away, and Greta is the perfect example of this.
+I hate when a film trailer gives the whole film away, and her character is the perfect example of this.
 The movie itself is about a toxic relationship but in this case, the pairing doesn’t come with the standard romantic prelude gone wrong.
 Overall it’s a solid thriller with great casting and performances and I recommend you add it to your watchlist for your next Netflix and chill evening.

-What is Greta Rated?
+What is The Thriller Movie Rated?

-Greta was afforded an R-Rating.
+Greta was afforded an R-rating.
 There is a lot of drugging, violence, blood, gore, and depravity in this simple-looking film.
 And that’s why we love it so much.

 What is the Greta Movie About?